flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

  Below you will find samples of diffrent holds with red dots placed where the information is located.

-!!! info "Examples of holds in charts"
+!!! info "Example charts to aquire hold information"

     === "1"